-The following is a summary of the material U.S. federal income tax consequences arising from and relating to the acquisition, ownership and disposition of (i) shares of common stock acquired as part of the Series A units ("shares of common stock"), (ii) warrants acquired as part of the Series A units or Series B units ("warrants"), including their exercise and lapse, and (iii) shares of common stock received on the exercise of the warrants ("warrant shares").
+The following is a summary of the material U.S. federal income tax consequences arising from and relating to the acquisition, ownership and disposition of (i) shares of common stock acquired as part of the Series C units ("shares of common stock"), (ii) warrants acquired as part of the Series C units and Series D units ("warrants"), including their exercise and lapse, and (iii) shares of common stock received on the exercise of the warrants ("warrants shares").